 And yet the seats are useful, if not for people then for shopping bags or holdalls.

-And if usability is going to sell any sports car, it ought to sell the TT RS next to strictly two-seat rivals such as the Cayman, Alfa Romeo 4C and Jaguar F-Type even harder than it sells lesser TTs against 2+2 rivals such as the Toyota GT86.
+And if usability is going to sell any sports car, it ought to sell the TT RS next to strictly two-seat rivals such as Jaguar F-Type even harder than it sells lesser Audi TTs against 2+2 rivals such as the Toyota GT86.

 But the readily apparent material quality, sharply drawn style and dazzling technical sophistication of the TT RS’s cabin ought to sell the car harder still.